HOW PASSOVER became EASTER

 According to the website article and the Bible the Judeo-Christian traditions come from the background of Passover.
 The following is an excerpt from the website, as is most of the above with some of my commentary.

+The Christian celebration of Easter is linked to the Jewish celebration of the Passover.
 Passover and the Feast of Unleavened Bread were observed by the ancient Israelites early in each new year.
 (The Jewish people followed the Persian/Babylonian calendar and started each year with the Spring Equinox circa MAR-21) "Equinox" means "equal night;" on that date of the year, the night and day are approximately equal.
 The name "Passover" was derived from the actions of the angel of death as described in the book of Exodus.
 The angel "passed over" the homes of the Jews which were marked with the blood obtained from a ritual animal sacrifice.
 The same angel exterminated the first born son of every family whose doorway was not so marked - one of the greatest acts of mass-murder mentioned in the Bible.

 I disagree with the term mass-murder but every person has the right to state how he or she feels about the workings of God.
 So then how did we get around to worship rabbits and eggs?
 That of course comes from a Pagan Ritual associated one of the names of the goddess Isthar.
 Each Country has their own name for the goddess of fertility.
-The symbols of the
+The symbols of the Norse Goddess Ostara were the hare and the egg.
+Both represented fertility.
+From these, we have inherited the customs and symbols of the Easter egg and Easter rabbit.(website)

-"were sacred to many ancient civilizations and formed an integral part of religious ceremonies in Egypt and the Orient.
+Dyed eggs also formed part of the rituals of the Babylonian mystery religions.
+Eggs "were sacred to many ancient civilizations and formed an integral part of religious ceremonies in Egypt and the Orient.
 Dyed eggs were hung in Egyptian temples, and the egg was regarded as the emblem of regenerative life proceeding from the mouth of the great Egyptian god."
 Anon, "Easter: The Pagan Origins of Common Easter Traditions"

-"The so-called 'Easter lily' has long been revered by pagans of various lands as a holy symbol associated with the reproductive organs.
+Some of the other Easter Traditions are just as seeped in Paganism as the rabbit and egg, how about Easter Lilies.
+This is also from the website "The so-called 'Easter lily' has long been revered by pagans of various lands as a holy symbol associated with the reproductive organs.
 It was considered a phallic symbol!"
 A. J. Dager, "Facts and Fallacies of the Resurrection," Page 5.
 Cited in: R.K.
 Tardo, "Rabbits, Eggs and Other Easter Errors"

 I will include one more tradition used from the website, Easter Candles: These are sometimes lit in churches on the eve of Easter Sunday.
 Some commentators believe that these can be directly linked to the Pagan customs of lighting bonfires at this time of year to welcome the rebirth/resurrection of the sun God.